Forepine/authentication-server/Readme.md

 ### Entities this authentication server is for

-- Plutos ONE with the `internal` key set to `true` for all Plutos users and the default role set to `Owner` for the first registered user.
+- MAIN with the `internal` key set to `true` for all Main User users and the default role set to `Owner` for the first registered user.
 - Bank(s) with the default role set to `Master Admin` for the first registered user.
 - Organization(s) either as `Biller` or `Agent Institution` with the default role set to `Super Admin`.